Bras97/Jump-Bump/README.md

 #Jump-Bump

-opponent's rabbit to score.
+Network game as a student project, where you need to jump on opponent's rabbit to score.
 First one who'll reach 5 points will be a winner.
-This game in implemented on Linux system and it is able to play on two separete computers, connecting by a computer IP.
+This game in implemented on Linux system and it is able to play on two separete computers, connecting by computer IP.
 You can choose name and sex of your rabbit.

 ![plot](./GameView.jpg)

-## Autorzy
+## Authors
 	* Monika
 	* Adam